abouchard-ds/QA.d/README.md

 NTS.V,2018-01-09,1.390000,1.450000,1.350000,1.390000,1.390000,105100
 ```

+## Pseudocode
+Since this was done for learning/academic purpose I will add the pseudocode if a beginner would like to understand the script and learn from it.

+1. Ask user for username, password and start date
+ * Validate input password since user can't see in field
+ * Validate input that start date is less than yesterday.
+2. Ask user where she wants to save the Dataset.CSV
+3. Process variables from validated input to forge the URL and the Dataset.CSV
+4. Create a ./tmp directory to put our temporary stock files during download
+5. Validate that no Dataset file exists for today and create one
+6. Read the stock parameter file (*tsx_minimal.ini*) into an array
+7. Enter a loop for each stocks :
+ * Gives the percentage of progress ```((index/arraySize)*100)```
+ * Gives the current stock being downloaded ("# abc" insure zenity uses this echo in it's progress window)
+ * Create a temporary stock file
+ * Download data into the temporary stock file
+ * Add the stock ticker at the beginning of each lines
+ * Remove header and null from temporary stock file
+ * Append the temporary file into the final Dataset.CSV
+8. Delete all temporary stock file (1 created by stock)
+9. Move the Dataset.CSV to the user desired location.
+10. Display a dialog summarizing the job and confirming it has been completed.

 ## Acknowledgments
 This program was created as a simple exercise to practice bash with zenity.
 Most zenity features are tested in this script.
+This was created from scratch without researching other programs would could do the same.
 The dataset generated is still of good use since Yahoo blocked their Finance API.